roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Introduction/cGPU Professional Edition/Install and use ack-ai-installer and the GPU scheduling inspection tool.md

 1. Log on to the [ACK console](https://cs.console.aliyun.com).

+2. In the left-side navigation pane of the ACK console, choose **Marketplace** \> **App Catalog**.

-2. In the upper-right corner of the App Catalog page, enter ack-ai-installer into the search bar and click the search icon.
+3. In the upper-right corner of the App Catalog page, enter ack-ai-installer into the search bar and click the search icon.
 Find and click **ack-ai-installer**.

-3. On the App Catalog - ack-ai-installer page, select a cluster in the Deploy section to deploy ack-ai-installer and click **Create**.
+4. On the App Catalog - ack-ai-installer page, select a cluster in the Deploy section to deploy ack-ai-installer and click **Create**.

     After ack-ai-installer is installed, you are redirected to the details page of ack-ai-installer.
 You can view the plug-ins of ack-ai-installer.